From Cllr Jason Brock, Leader of Reading Borough Council.

 Committed to playing our part in tackling climate change and working towards our goal of a carbon neutral town by 2030.

-Committed to tackling inequality in our society, to ensure everyone has an equal chance to thrive whatever their economic, social, cultural, ethnic or religious background.
+Committed to tackling inequality in our society, to ensure everyone has an equal chance to thrive wherever they live and whatever their economic, social, cultural, ethnic or religious background.

 Investing in voluntary and community organisations, building relationships and strengthening the capacity and resilience of the sector.